 Information and choices regarding tracking and targeting on mobile devices

-- If you use an Android device navigate to the google settings page, select ads and then choose to reset your advertising ID or opt-out of personalized ads.
+- If you use an Android device, navigate to the Google Settings page, select Ads and then choose to reset your Android Ad ID or opt-out of personalized ads.

-- To learn about options for many large ad networks, go here.
+- To learn about options for many mobile ad networks, go here.

 16. Unity Ads Privacy Features and Third Party Partners in Providing Advertising

 If Unity delivers personalized advertising through its ad network, Unity will provide notice and information about how you may be able to opt-out of such personalized advertisements.
 Please note that the limitations available to you are determined by the laws within your jurisdiction and the tools the developer of your game chooses to implement.
 Such opportunity to opt out may occur through your device settings (see the section “Information and choices regarding tracking and targeting on mobile devices” below) and the choices available within the ad unit as described in this policy by accessing the “ℹ” button or Data Privacy icon in the ad unit.

 Developer Advertising Using Other Ad Networks